msoeken/reversible-sota/README.md

 **References:**
 * [R. Wille, S. Offermann, and R. Drechsler: SyReC: A programming language for synthesis of reversible circuits, in: *FDL* **13**, 2010, 184-189.](http://www.informatik.uni-bremen.de/agra/doc/konf/10_syrec_reversible_hardware_language.pdf)

-This paper presents on of the first proposals of a HDL for reversible logic and a corresponding synthesis approach.
-It extends the reversible software language Janus by dedicated construct usually needed in hardware design as well as a corresponding synthesis scheme.
+  This paper presents one of the first proposals of a HDL for reversible logic and a corresponding synthesis approach.
+It extends the reversible software language Janus by dedicated constructs usually needed in hardware design as well as a corresponding synthesis scheme.
 For the first time, this allowed the automatic synthesis of complex functionality provided in a higher level of abstraction.

 * [R. Wille, M. Soeken, E. Schönborn, and R. Drechsler: Circuit line minimization in the HDL-based synthesis of reversible logic, in *ISVLSI*, 2012, 213-218.](http://dx.doi.org/10.1109/ISVLSI.2012.43)

   This paper introduced optimizations of the SyReC-based synthesis scheme.
 It particularly incorporated the concept of reversible undo which led to circuit that require a significantly smaller number of required circuit lines.
 Moreover, the resulting circuits are purely reversible and do not include (arbitrarily assigned) garbage outputs anymore.

 * [R. Wille, E. Schönborn, M. Soeken, and R. Drechsler: SyReC: A hardware description language for the specification and synthesis of reversible circuits, in: *Integration* **53**, 2016, 39-53.](http://dx.doi.org/10.1016/j.vlsi.2015.10.001)

-This paper presents the findings proposed before in a more comprehensive fashion -- including a grammar of the proposed SyReC language as well as detailed description of the synthesis for the data and control flow.
+  This paper presents the findings proposed before in a more comprehensive fashion, including a grammar of the proposed SyReC language as well as detailed description of the synthesis for the data and control flow.

-## Historical remarks
-**TODO**